-Trying to watch thirty or forty movies back-to-back would be an impossible feat for anyone, but if you’re interested in getting the best of the superhero franchise, here’s where you should start.
+Even the biggest movie fans don’t have the time to watch dozens of movies back-to-back, but if you’re looking to catch the best of the superhero genre, here’s where you should start.

 While 2000’s X-Men launched the movie franchise for Marvel’s outcast mutant heroes, it wasn’t until the 2003 follow-up X2: X-Men United that Charles Xavier’s gifted students started to feel like their comic book counterparts.
 While he seems a little neutered in the earlier film, in X2 we finally see the brutality Wolverine (Hugh Jackman) is capable of when he tears through a black ops team invading Xavier’s school.
 Opening with a perfectly shot assassination attempt in the White House courtesy of a mind-controlled Nightcrawler (Alan Cumming), X2 is an early example of how wonderfully cinematic superpowers could manifest with a little help from CGI.
 It also highlights how socially poignant the creations of Stan Lee and Jack Kirby could be, particularly in a brilliantly conceived scene in which Bobby Drake (Shawn Ashmore) tells his family he’s a mutant and the dialogue unfolds as if he were coming out as gay.